-Looking for a program that helps you how to lose weight in 2 weeks?
+Looking for a program in 2019 that helps you how to lose weight in 2 weeks?
 Then you should check out…

 There’s probably a good reason why you’re reading this and one of them is because you know that diets and exercise always turn out to be a lot of hard work.